-43 GiveWell has also shown the effect of $\eta = 1$ on the wealth effect here.

-• We recommend including either pure time preferences of beneficiaries or of donors, but not both.
+- We are aware that this inconsistency was a conscious decision, and $\eta = 1$ (i.e., log-utility) is used for convenience in GiveWell's CEAs.
+If GiveWell chose to consistently assume $\eta = 1$ , the discount rate would be significantly lower, as the wealth effect would be zero (wealth effect: (1-1)\g=0%; resulting discount rate would drop from 4% to 2.3%). - We recommend including either pure time preferences of beneficiaries or of donors, but not both.
 In the Ramsey approach, there is only one pure time preferences rate, which can either be interpreted as the beneficiaries' or the donors' time preferences.
 GiveWell's current approach sums up the pure time preferences of both beneficiaries and donors.
 This decision is currently inconsequential as GiveWell assumes both of these to be 0, but it becomes relevant in case GiveWell decides to increase them.
 We have not reviewed this aspect deeply, but it would intuitively seem more logical to us to (1) either focus on the beneficiaries' or the donors' perspective but not both, (2) or take a weighted average of both perspectives rather than adding them up, with the weights corresponding to the subjective emphasis on the beneficiaries' vs. the donors' perspectives.